UK life Coming to the UK Student visas FAQs

 Use the UKBA’s country finder to find out how to apply in your country, the location of visa application centres, how long it generally takes to process visa applications, and how your documents will be returned to you.

 Can I work while I’m a student in the UK?

-You are only entitled to work if you study at either a higher education institution or a publicly funded further education college as defined by the UKBA.
+You are only entitled to work if you study at either a at either a higher education institution or a publicly funded further education college as defined by the UKBA.
 See the article about working during your studies for more information.

 Can I work in the UK after I complete my course?